magomimmo/modern-cljs/doc/tutorial-16.md

 > DEDICATION: I dedicate this tutorial to [Chas Emerick][3] for the
 > amazing stuff he's been able to do for all of us.
 Without his hard
-> work on a lot of CLJ/CLJS libs, I would never been able to write
+> work on a lot of CLJ/CLJS libs, I would have never been able to write
 > this series of tutorials.
 Thanks Chas!

 In the [previous tutorial][1] we introduced the `clojure.test` lib to